-NTA has closed NEET application form correction window.
-The window was open for a period of 18 days.
-Candidates were allowed to make corrections in the application form by logging into their respective accounts.
-NTA informed the candidates about the errors in the images uploaded and details via SMS and e-mail.
+NTA had two NEET application form correction window; one in January and other in May.
+The window remains open for a limited period of time.
+Candidates are allowed to make corrections in the application form by logging into their respective accounts.
+In Jan, NTA informed the candidates about the errors in the images uploaded and details via SMS and e-mail.

-Only those candidates who have applied successfully for the NEET exam were eligible to make corrections in their form if any.
-The candidates were not allowed to edit the following details:
+Only those candidates who have applied successfully for the NEET exam are eligible to make corrections in their form if any.
+The candidates are not allowed to edit the following details:

 - State Eligibility (15% AIQ seats)

 The eligibility criteria for NEET 2019 is as follows: